CrossRef/event-data-user-guide/docs/introduction.md

 ## Events

-Every time we notice that there is a new relationship between a piece of Registered Content and something out in the web, we record as an individual Event.
+Every time we notice that there is a new relationship between a piece of Registered Content and something out in the web, we record that as an individual Event.
 We gather Events from a wide range of sources, but examples include:

  - an article was linked from DataCite dataset via its Crossref DOI
  - an article was referenced in Wikipedia using its Crossref DOI